SamuelFoc/Flat-Manager-API/README.md

 ## First use guide

-This guide should guide you through all processes needed to made this API works properly.
+This guide should guide you through all the processes needed to make this API work properly.

 1. Extract downloaded file "Flat-Manager-API-main.zip"